const-ae/proDA/README.md

 #> # … with 26 more rows
 ```

 Now we can call the `proDA()` function to actually fit the model.
 We specify the `design` using the formula notation, referencing the `condition` column in the `sample_info_df` data.frame that we have just created.
-In addition, I specify that I want to use the `S2R` condition as the reference because I know that it was the negative control and this way automatically all coefficients measure the difference between the condition and the negative control.
+In addition, I specify that I want to use the `S2R` condition as the reference because I know that it was the negative control and this way automatically all coefficients measure how much each condition differs from the negative control.

 ``` r
 fit <- proDA(normalized_abundance_matrix, design = ~ condition,